TCR European Endurance

+Format

-The format consists of a two-hour race split in two 60-minute stages with a mandatory pit stop for the change of race driver and two tires supplied solely by Kumho.
+The format consists of a two-hour race split into two 60-minute stages with a mandatory pit stop for the change of race driver and two tires supplied solely by Kumho.
 The race result is the sum of the two stages.

 The grid for the first stage is determined by the sum of the fastest times set in two qualifying sessions of 15 minutes each, one for each of the two drivers.
 The grid for the second stage is determined by the results of the first stage.
-The race features three classes, Overall, DSG and Gen1.
 The race is streamed live on TCR TV and YouTube.

+From 2026, the series will be part of the GTC Endurance Challenge.
+The format will be slightly revised, with races split into two 55-minute stages, each featuring a mandatory pit stop.
+Points will be awarded for qualifying, each stage and the combined overall result.

+The championship will include TCR cars (split into sequential and DSG classes) alongside GT4 cars, introducing additional categories such as Silver, Pro-Am, AM and GTS.

+Organisation

-The competition is promoted by Brazilian former race driver Maurício Slaviero, founder of RIZA International, co-promoter of TCR South America and TCR Brasil, former promoter of the Brazilian Stock Cars series.
-With the help of Emanuele Maltese, for several years a manager in the race organization, the Series grew up in 2025.
+The competition is promoted by Brazilian former race driver Maurício Slaviero, founder of RIZA International, co-promoter of TCR South America and TCR Brasil, and former promoter of the Brazilian Stock Cars series.
+With the help of Emanuele Maltese, a long-time race organization manager, the series expanded further in 2025.

-In 2024, four legs are held, one in Hungary, three in Italy.

-In 2025, four legs will be held, one in Slovakia three in Italy.